BrokenMesh/BME/README.md

 }
 ```

-At last you should be able to see your sprite.
+You should be able to see your sprite.

 <!-- LICENSE -->
 ## License